Dynamical response of twin stars to perturbations: Methods

-The sequences of stellar equilibrium models for the EOS considered is reported in Fig.~\ref{fig:fig1} in terms of the gravitational mass $M$ and radius $R$.
-The figure reports with a horizontal blue-shaded area the ``twin region'', that is, the region in the mass-radius diagrams where the hadronic branch (${\rm HB}$) and the twin branch (${\rm TB}$) coexist in terms of rest-masses.
-Within the twin region, it is possible to use the turning-point criterion $dM/d\rho_\mathrm{c}> 0$, where $\rho_\mathrm{c}$ is the central rest-mass density of the star to distinguish stable stellar models (solid lines) from the unstable ones (dashed lines);~\citep[see][for a discussion of the validity of this criterion for rotating and nonrotating stars]{Takami:2011}.
+The sequences of stellar equilibrium models for the EOS considered is reported in Fig.~\ref{fig:fig1} in terms of the gravitational mass $M$ and radius $R$, with the grey-shaded area the marking the ``twin region'', that is, the region in the mass-radius diagrams where the hadronic branch (${\rm HB}$) and the twin branch (${\rm TB}$) coexist in terms of rest-masses.
+Within the twin region, it is possible to use the turning-point criterion $dM/d\rho_\mathrm{c}> 0$, where $\rho_\mathrm{c}$ is the central rest-mass density of the star to distinguish stable stellar models (solid lines) from the unstable ones (dashed lines);~\cite[see][for a discussion of the validity of this criterion for rotating and nonrotating stars]{Takami:2011}.
 We should note that a very similar picture would be obtained if the gravitational mass $M$ in Fig.~\ref{fig:fig1} were to be replaced by the rest-mass $M_{\rm b}$.
-This is because for these low-mass stars the two masses scale essentially linearly~\citep[see, \eg Fig. 3 (left) of][]{Garibay2026}.
+This is because for these low-mass stars the two masses scale essentially linearly~\cite[see, \eg Fig. 3 (left) of][]{Garibay2026}.

 In both branches, we mark two stellar models having the same rest-mass $M_\mathrm{b} = 1.4000\,M_{\odot}$ (yellow star for the ${\rm TB}$ and yellow box for the ${\rm HB}$), which will be used to explain the migration process.
 The properties of these stellar models are listed in Tab.~\ref{tab:model}, where they are referred to as $\mathtt{TB.1.4}$ and $\mathtt{HB.1.4}$, respectively.
-Note that despite having the same rest-mass and essentially the same gravitational mass\footnote{We recall that a quasi-universal relation can be used to relate $M$ and ${M}_\mathrm{b}$ analytically~\citep{Timmes1996, Garibay2026}.}, the two configurations have radii that differ by $\gtrsim 2\, \mathrm{km}$, making $\mathtt{TB.1.4}$ significantly more compact than $\mathtt{HB.1.4}$.
+Note that despite having the same rest-mass and essentially the same gravitational mass\footnote{We recall that a quasi-universal relation can be used to relate $M$ and ${M}_\mathrm{b}$ analytically~\cite{Timmes1996, Garibay2026}.}, the two configurations have radii that differ by $\gtrsim 2\, \mathrm{km}$, making $\mathtt{TB.1.4}$ significantly more compact than $\mathtt{HB.1.4}$.
 As a result, the matter in the core of $\mathtt{TB.1.4}$ is compressed enough such that the central core is described by a quark-matter EOS, while $\mathtt{HB.1.4}$ is purely made of hadronic matter.